Bedford Purlieus National Nature Reserve: The woodland compartments

 These straight radiating rides had been cut through from 1733 onwards.
 Before that time the rides followed roughly rectangular compartment boundaries, which date back to medieval times.
 Although the new rides caused some shifts in boundaries, the names used for the compartments have been very enduring (see table below).
 The continuity of compartment names is a useful proof that the same wood is being described through the change from Thornhaugh Woods to Bedford Purlieus.

 Selling up

 In 1904 Herbrand Russell, 11th Duke of Bedford decided to sell the whole of the Wansford Estate, including Bedford Purlieus.
 The estate totalled 4500 acres including 600 acres of woodland, mainly accounted for by Bedford Purlieus.
 The estate was bought by William Wentworth-Fitzwilliam, 7th Earl Fitzwilliam, a young man who had inherited a vast fortune from his grandfather two years previously.
 However, only nine years later the Bedford Purlieus were sold on, this time to a timber merchant, who it is thought felled all the saleable trees.
-Twenty years after that, in 1933, it was the bought by the Forestry Commission as is described above.
+Twenty years after that, in 1933, it was bought by the Forestry Commission as described above.